Chase Merchant Services review

 - Was there an automated system?
 Yes — press one for sales.
 From the time I placed the call, it took 37 seconds for me to get a rep on the line.

 How do I open an account with Chase Merchant Services?

 If you're ready to apply for Chase Merchant Services, head over to Chase's website:

 - Enter your full name, email address, company name, state, phone number and business industry.
 Click Get Started.

 A Chase rep contacts you within two business days to discuss processing options.
 You're asked to supply your estimated annual sales volume and three months of payment processing statements from your current processor.

 If your business isn't processing payments yet, you need to provide Chase with the average size of your transaction and monthly sales volume.

 What is Chase Merchant Services?

 Chase Merchant Services — formerly Chase Paymentech — is powered by Chase Bank, the largest bank in the US and commercial arm of JPMorgan Chase & Co.
-It has more than $2.6 trillion in assets worldwide and offers customers access to nearly 4,900 branches and 16,000 ATMs.
+It has more than $2.6 trillion in assets worldwide and offers customers access to more than 4,700 branches and 16,000 ATMs.